 - Development Tracker (GIS)

 Professional Seals: Professional seals (engineers, land surveyors, architects, etc) on digital plans will need to be redacted from digital copies submitted to the city for review.
 Please be sure to mark, strike through, or conceal any professional seal located on your digital (re)submittals (e.g. PDF).
-This applies to digital copies only.
-Hard copies may continue to include professional seals.
 If you have any questions please contact the plan review staff (contact information below).

 The deadline for all TRC submittals is Wednesday at 1:00 pm

 Planning & Zoning Assessment

 Prior to submitting plans for technical review the applicant must meet with a planner (Planner of the Day or scheduled meeting) for a Planning & Zoning Assessment.
 As part of this assessment the planner will confirm that the use is permitted, identify any supplemental standards that may apply (e.g. tree removal, parking, landscaping), and provide general guidance on the applicant’s proposed concept.
 The planner may request other TRC members or zoning staff to provide additional feedback.
 This meeting is intended for projects that are in their conceptual phase and will assist applicants in deciding whether to move forward to a Pre-TRC Consultation.
 To speak with the Planner of the Day or to schedule an assessment please contact the Planning Office at 910.254.0900.